“Take me? What do you mean?”

-How many kids were Bo and I we working with again?
+How many kids were Bo and I working with again?

 I glanced back.
-There was now eight of them, working diligently one next to the other and throwing the ore they found in the cart.
+There were now eight of them, working diligently one next to the other and throwing the ore they found in the cart.

-Was it possible that had just not noticed them arriving?
+Was it possible that I had just not noticed them arriving?
 Sure.

 But was it probable in the current situation?